moment/luxon/docs/math.md

 DateTime.local(2017, 2, 13).plus({days: 30}).toISODate() //=> '2017-03-15'
 ```

-More generally we can differentiate to modes of math:
+More generally we can differentiate two modes of math:

  * Calendar math works with higher-order, variable-length units like years and months
  * Time math works with lower-order, constant-length units such as hours, minutes, and seconds.